 You need a TEN for each event you hold on the same premises.

-You can get up to 5 TENs a year.
-If you already have a personal licence to sell alcohol, you can be given up to 50 TENs a year.
+You can apply for up to five TENs a year.
+If you already have a personal licence to sell alcohol, you can apply for 50 TENs a year.

 A single premises can have up to 15 TENs applied for in one year, as long as the total length of the events is not more than 21 days.